The end of April is upon us – have you been a fool this month?

 STI is coming.
 We repeat, STI is coming.
 Mayday, mayday!
 Oh, he stuck the landing.
 Nice.

 Stephen Tries is the funniest person on YouTube – there, we said it – and he’s back with another sketch.
 This one revisits Rob Baxter, a man without a job or any future; he’s a man with no plan or mam.
-He’s someone you’d love to meet, just so you know you’re doing alright and eating dry cereal by the handful at midnight isn’t that bad of a life choice in comparison to the mess in front of you.
+He’s someone you’d love to meet, just so you know you’re doing alright and that eating dry cereal by the handful at midnight isn’t that bad a life choice in comparison to the mess in front of you.

-There’s a coffee joke that’s goddamn brilliant.
+And there’s a coffee joke that’s goddamn brilliant.
 Sometimes you just can’t no sleep, y’know?
 Watch the video to find out what the hell all of that means and much more.

 my singing voice | doddlevloggle